-The Spring 2014 Citizen's Police Academy will be taking applications for this academy session.
+The Fall 2014 Citizen's Police Academy will be taking applications for this academy session.
 You can download a Citizens Application from our site here. ( .pdf format).
 You will be contacted to confirm enrollment as dates are announced.

 The classes are held on Tuesday nights from 6pm-8:30pm.
 Class size is limited to 40 participants, and is free of charge.